 Having a minimum upload speed of 3Mbps per person working from home is good.
 This should give you smooth, high-quality video calls and easy file sharing.

 But if your job requires you to send and upload very large files, a faster upload speed would make you more efficient throughout the day.
-This is especially the case if you’re a video editor, graphic designer or visual content creator.
+This is especially true if you’re a video editor, graphic designer or visual content creator.

 In these cases, the faster your upload speed, the faster you’ll complete your tasks.
 So the more you have, the quicker you can get on with other things.
 Many fibre deals offer maximum upload speeds of around 18Mbps, but if you have access to a full fibre connection, you could benefit from upload speeds in the hundreds, thanks to symmetrical broadband.